 No one can blame Bingham for dismissing the site initially as just a few rural buildings – it was not chronicled anywhere.
 However there is no doubt, due its scale and amazing stonemasonry, this was an important site which played a central role in the Inca Empire and a must when trekking the Inca trail.
 It’s very probable that the site was deserted before the conquistadors’ arrival, hence them not mentioning it in any chronicles and its untouched survival.
 The most plausible explanation of its role is it was built as a retreat for the most powerful of all Inca Emperors, Pachacuti.
 His descendents did the same at other sites and this would explain it being uninhabited after his death and therefore lying unnoticed during the conquistador invasion.
 Other theories are it was a place of religious importance and the remains up the Inca Trail were associated with the spiritual journey to the citadel.
 Other theories include an ancient observatory or frontier trading post, which reduced in importance as the Empire expanded.
 On our Inca Trail holidays you’ll be able to make your own interpretation of the ruins.
 Machu Picchu and the Inca Trail have this amazing romantic tie and it’s easy to see why.

-The Inca Trail – our three options
+The Inca Trail – our four options

 We offer six trips which incorporate the Inca Trail